Traditions of Derry City F.C.: Crests

 The city's coat of arms, used by the club as a crest prior to the introduction of a unique club crest in 1986, seen in a decoration on the Craigavon Bridge.

 Derry City's first exclusive crest, introduced in 1986 and replaced in 1997.

 Although the club did not traditionally sport a crest on the club jersey as the concept had not yet become popularised (probably due to the complications and vast time-consumption involved in mass-producing intricate designs before greater technological advancement occurred), throughout the years playing in the Irish League - and for most of the first season in the League of Ireland - Derry City used the coat of arms of the city, rather than having an exclusive crest of their own.
 This crest often appeared on club memorabilia such as scarves, hats and badges.
-The symbols on Derry's arms were, and still are, a skeleton, a three-towered castle, a red St. George's cross and sword.
+The symbols on Derry's arms were, and still are, a skeleton, a three-towered castle, a red Saint George's Cross and sword.
 The sword and cross were devices of the City of London and, along with an Irish harp embedded within the cross, demonstrated the link between the two cities (The city's official name under UK law is, of course, Londonderry), in particular, the association with the Honourable the Irish Society which had been granted lands in and around the city in the past.
 The castle was thought to relate to a 13th or 14th century keep belonging to the local native chieftains.
 There were many theories about the skeleton; the most popular being that it is that of a Norman de Burca knight who was starved to death in the castle dungeons in 1332.
 This was accompanied by the Latin motto, "Vita, veritas, victoria", meaning "Life, truth, victory."